codsen/codsen/packages/string-strip-html/README.md

 If you construct development tools, different libraries perform separate steps, and it's inefficient to transform the input string during each step.
 It's better to keep a _note_ what needs to be done, supplementing or editing notes along the pipeline.
 Finally, when the end is reached, _notes_ are used to process the result string.

 Notes can be stored as _ranges_ - it's a fancy name for arrays of three arguments: `beginIndex`, `endIndex` and `whatToInsert`.
 First two correspond to [String.prototype.slice()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String/slice) first two arguments.
 The third argument signifies what will be put in place of this string slice: if it's `undefined` (missing argument) or empty string — that slice will be deleted.
-If it's a string, its value will be placed instead of deleted slice.
+If it's a string, its value will be placed instead of a deleted slice.

 All our [_range_- class libraries](https://bitbucket.org/account/user/codsen/projects/RNG) adhere to this spec.

 Now, `string-strip-html` can also return ranges instead of a final string.

 **PS.** If you wonder how [Unicode problem](https://mathiasbynens.be/notes/javascript-unicode) affects _ranges_ concept — the answer is — they are not related.
 As long as you use JavaScript, all strings will use native JS string index system, the same which ranges use.
-Now it's your challenge is to put _correct_ ranges that mean intended string pieces.
+Now it's your challenge to put _correct_ ranges that mean intended string pieces.

 **[⬆ back to top](#)**